DDM-Lab/Port_Scanning_Challenge/walkthrough/README.md

    ```
    [+] Encoded part X of 4 found: iVBORw0KGgoAAAANSUhEUgAAAhYAA...
    ```
-3. The file `fragments.txt` should have the all the four fragment.
+3. The challenge will output a file: `fragments.txt` with all the four fragments.

 ### 4. Decoding the Flag